philipp-r/bugtracker/API.md

  * `status`: Value is 1 for success and 0 if an error occurred.
  * `statusDetails`: A description of the error or a success message.
- * `ID`: The ID of the newly created issue.
+ * `ID`: The ID of the issue.
 This is only returned if the request was successful.

 Example of an successful request response: